Learning is a Continuous Journey

 Cash – Hold a fundraising event at your work place, place of worship or community event for cash donations to IRCOM’s many programs

-Cards – Host a donation drive for gift cards for newcomer families for groceries, movie nights, the zoo, the children’s museum, self-care for parents, home hardware stores or other shopping options.
+Cards – Host a donation drive for gift cards for newcomer families for groceries, the zoo, the children’s museum, home hardware stores or other shopping options.

 Cargo –The following items help us offer high quality, accessible, and engaging programs and services:

-- Arts n’ crafts supplies – paints, crayons, kid’s scissors, craft paper, glue, sparkles, etc.
+Arts n’ crafts supplies – washable paints, crayons, kid’s scissors, craft paper, glue, etc.

 School supplies – backpacks, binders, highlighters, pencils, calculators, etc.